MaSe69/dssb/md/20_Pandas/pandas_12_download.md

     df = pd.read_csv(io.StringIO(data))

-## Download a dataframe from vega data sets
+## Download a dataframe from vega datasets

 You need first to install the respective library.